Krishna-Pai/Machine-Learning-Workshop-IITDH-2020/README.md

 Belagavi, Karnataka

 ## Description:
 These were the exercise programs which were coded by me during the 2 days workshop at Indian Institute of Technology Dharwad.
 All the programs are coded using Jupyter Notebook.

 ## Resource Persons:
 Diginique TechLabs

 ## Organized By:
-Indian Institute of Technology Dharwad
+Indian Institute of Technology, Dharwad